 We agree: opinions are easy.
-Several claims are made in the article “The Learning Leader: Overview” regarding the role of the brain in Talentism’s concepts of the Learning Cycle and Speed of Change.
+Several claims are made in our article regarding the role of the brain in Talentism’s concepts of the Learning Cycle and Speed of Change.
 Most those claims are encapsulated in the following passage:

 Your brain can take in a lot of information.
 But it can only work with a small fraction of that information.
 And to make matters worse, you aren’t really in control of what information gets accepted and rejected.